-China has the largest population in the world with approximately 1.28 billion people, so learning to speak Chinese means you will be able to communicate with a gazillion people in the world!
+China has the largest population in the world with approximately 1.4 billion people, so learning to speak the Chinese language means you will be able to communicate with a gazillion people in the world!
 That’s just simple math that makes sense, whether you are the next Fermat or not.

 Mandarin is the official national language and is spoken by the vast majority of the population of Taiwan.
 It has been the primary language of instruction in schools since the end of Japanese rule.

 As in Hong Kong and Macau, Traditional Chinese is used as the writing system in Taiwan.
 The 70% of the population belonging to the Hoklo ethnic group speak Taiwanese Hokkien (a variant of the Min Nan speech of Fujian province) as their mother tongue, in addition to Mandarin, and many others have some degree of understanding.

 Most waishengren speak primarily Mandarin.
 Although Mandarin is the language of instruction in schools and dominates television and radio, non-Mandarin Chinese varieties have undergone a revival in public life in Taiwan, particularly since restrictions on their use were lifted in the 1990s.

 Singapore has four official languages: English, Malay, Mandarin Chinese, and Tamil.
 Singaporean Mandarin is predominantly spoken as the native language by the greatest number of Singaporeans, with 1.2 million speaking it as their mother tongue.